ferdinandyb/bibtexcite.vim/README.md

 INSTALLATION
 ==============================================================================

-For fetching citation info bibtool is enough, otherwise you need fzf-bibtex.
+For fetching citation info [bibtool](https://ctan.org/pkg/bibtool) is enough, otherwise you need [fzf-bibtex](https://github.com/msprev/fzf-bibtex) .
 Make sure all the binaries (bibtool, bibtex-ls, bibtex-cite and bibtex-markdown) are on your path.

 Use your favorite plugin manager.